 The Kashmiri are very hospitable people and enjoy entertaining guests over tea.
 Their diet is similar to that of other Indians.
 Wood, dung, and kerosene are the main sources of fuel for cooking.

 In addition to farming, many of the Kashmiri are skilled crafters of wood furniture, wool carpets, and sweaters.
-Industrial development is limited in Kashmir, but the large number of timber forests and rivers are used for producing hydro-electric power.
+Industrial development is limited in Jammu and Kashmir, but the large number of timber forests and rivers are used for producing hydro-electric power.
 Tourism is also an important industry, although it has declined in recent years because of the violence in the region.

 Most of the Kashmiri are devout Sunni Muslims, who follow a strict code of conduct.
 Their civilization has been heavily influenced by Muslim mystics and Persian culture.
 Only a small minority are Hindus.

 Today, there are few Kashmiri believers.
 The Islamic stronghold over them will only be broken down through prayer.
 These precious people who live in a highly volatile area of the world need to meet the Prince of Peace.

 Ask God to raise up prayer teams who will begin breaking up the soil through intercession.

 Ask the Holy Spirit to grant wisdom and favor to missions agencies focusing on the Kashmiri.

-* Ask God to deliver the Christians in Kashmir from persecution.
+Ask God to deliver the Christians in Jammu and Kashmir from persecution.